codemonkeysio/code-monkeys-blog/docs/resources/bitcoin/index.md

 [Bitcoin Park](https://www.meetup.com/bitcoinpark/) - Community supported campus in Nashville, Tennessee focused on grassroots Bitcoin adoption and a home for Bitcoiners to work, learn, collaborate, and build

-[Bitcoiner Events](https://www.bitcoinerevents.com/) - Curated list of all the best Bitcoin-only events, meetups, and conferences around the world

 [Bitcoin Meetup Groups](https://www.meetup.com/find/?source=EVENTS&keywords=bitcoin) - Find a local Bitcoin meetup group by searching for upcoming meetups near you.
 Remember to do your own research to avoid any sketchy meetups, and don't share any personal information that you don't want others to know

 </div>